Table of Contents

 ‘Brave’ Space Policy

-Body Movements aspires to be an inclusive space for anyone to participate and enjoy without fear of being marginalised, harassed or made to feel unwelcome.
+Body Movements aspires to be an “inclusive space” for anyone to participate and enjoy without fear of being marginalised, harassed or made to feel unwelcome.
 We have a zero-tolerance policy of racism, sexism, homophobia, bi-phobia, transphobia, ableism or prejudice based on age, ethnicity, nationality, class, gender, gender presentation, language ability or religious affiliation.

 Security & Bag Searches

-All guests will be searched when entering a new venue.
-Guests have the agency to ask for a certain member of the security team to search them before entering.
-Security work to keep our community safe.
+Guests have the agency to request a particular member of the security team to search them before entering.
+Security personnel are employed to ensure the safety of our community within the festival site.
 They have the right to work without abuse.
-Our door staff reserve the right to refuse entry to those who; refuse to be searched, those people without correct ID, and those who are too intoxicated or caught with illegal substances.
+Our door staff reserve the right to refuse entry to individuals who refuse to be searched, those without valid identification, and those who are too intoxicated or found to be in possession of illegal substances.

 Anti-racism code of practise

 Body Movements is dedicated to supporting artistic freedom and providing a supportive space for a wide and diverse range of performances.
-We recognise that racism is an issue at all levels of society especially within the LGBTQI+ community.
+We recognise that racism is an issue at all levels of society, especially within the LGBTQI+ community.
 Our commitment to anti-racism is part of our wider commitment to equality and social inclusion.

-• Body Movements takes action to protect those who experience any harassment or discrimination
+- Body Movements takes action to protect those who experience any harassment or discrimination

-• Body Movements refuses entry to anyone wearing culturally insensitive or racist attire
+- Body Movements refuses entry to anyone wearing culturally insensitive or racist attire

-Body Movements commits themselves, to making racism a visible issue through:
+Body Movements commits themselves to making racism a visible issue through:

-• Communicating our anti-racist ethos in our Respect Policy, on our website, on social media, to our partners including venues, crews, DJs, dancers, staff, security, and other organisations that work with us
+- Communicating our anti-racist ethos in our Respect Policy, on our website, on social media, to our partners, including venues, crews, DJs, dancers, staff, security, and other organisations that work with us

-• Body Movements organisers are available to listen to guest’s experiences and feedback on our policies so we can improve them
+- Body Movements organisers are available to listen to guests’ experiences and feedback on our policies so we can improve them

-• Body Movements refuses to work or promote any brands that are racist, those that fund hate, or perpetuate negative stereotypes of minority ethnic groups
+- Body Movements refuses to work or promote any brands that are racist, those that fund hate, or perpetuate negative stereotypes of minority ethnic groups.

-• Body Movements actively reviews, and reminds our partners of our values and asks them to adopt our anti-racist respect policies when working with us
+- Body Movements actively reviews and reminds our partners of our values and asks them to adopt our anti-racist respect policies when working with us

 Dancefloor etiquette